-V. Cross-Border Activity (SEC Rule 3a71-3) and Substituted Compliance (SEC Rule 3a71-6)
+5. Cross-border activity (SEC Rule 3a71-3) and substituted compliance (SEC Rule 3a71-6)

 The SEC has adopted several rules on cross-border SBS activities for market participants.
-These rules require non-US SBSDs that use personnel or agents located in the United States to "arrange, negotiate, or execute" an SBS transaction to count that transaction for purposes of determining whether it is required to register as an SBSD.
-11 As part of the April 2016 business conduct standards rulemaking discussed in this alert, the SEC rules also extend the business conduct requirements to any SBS arranged, negotiated, or executed by a non-US SBSD through US personnel.
-Instead of adopting rules, the CFTC has issued interpretative guidance on how it will apply its SD rules in a cross-border context, 12 and has also requested comment on and provided time-limited no-action relief in connection with the applicability of SD requirements relating to swaps entered into by non-US SDs with non-US counterparties that are negotiated, arranged, or executed by personnel in the United States.
-13
+These rules require a non-US SBSD that uses personnel or agents located in the United States to "arrange, negotiate, or execute" an SBS transaction to count that transaction for purposes of determining whether it is required to register as an SBSD[11].
+As part of the April 2016 business conduct standards rulemaking discussed in this alert, the SEC rules also extend the business conduct requirements to any SBS arranged, negotiated, or executed by a non-US SBSD through US personnel.
+Instead of adopting rules, the CFTC has issued interpretative guidance on how it will apply its SD rules in a cross-border context[12], and has also requested comment on and provided time-limited no-action relief in connection with the applicability of SD requirements relating to swaps entered into by non-US SDs with non-US counterparties that are negotiated, arranged, or executed by personnel in the United States[13].